Thurrock

-MP says there is no road back to Reform after newspaper highlights possible impropriety
+MP pulls plug on Reform membership after newspaper highlights possible impropriety

-EAST Thurrock and South Basildon MP James McMurdock has ruled out a return to the Reform Party, even if he is cleared of impropriety following a number of allegations including possible criminality related to applications he made for covid grants.
+EAST Thurrock and South Basildon MP James McMurdock says he has no immediate plans for a return to Reform UK, even if he is cleared of impropriety following a number of allegations including possible criminality related to applications he made for covid grants.

 Last week Mr McMurdock announced he was quitting the Reform whip exactly a year after being elected, a first year in parliament which had already seen him court controversy when it was revealed by the media he had not disclosed a previous criminal conviction for assaulting his girlfriend.